See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 On the other hand, cellulose fibers, thanks to the presence of sporopollenin, capture heavy metals (lead, mercury, cadmium) during digestive transit.
 These fibers are not digested but are directly eliminated — it is precisely this property that makes chlorella so valuable for supporting the organs of elimination.

 Today, we are all exposed to heavy metals to varying degrees.
 A spring detox cure Taking 3 to 6 g of chlorella per day for a few months helps reduce the presence of heavy metals in the organs and blood.
-As part of a varied and balanced diet and a healthy lifestyle.
+This should be part of a varied and balanced diet and a healthy lifestyle.

 ❇️ To learn more, we have made a video explaining in detail the use of chlorella: